HamamPriyatmoko/My_Portofolio/README.md

 # RENTAL APP

+This application is an application that I made based on the problems that exist around, Motorcycle rental is a problem experienced by local and international tourists, many tourists are looking for a place to rent a motorbike, but they themselves do not know where to look for it, so this application was made to support the needs of tourists easily.
+With this application, tourists will not be confused to find a motorbike rental place, because with this application, tourists can order a motorbike rental from their own place and the motorbike will be delivered to their destination.

-Rental Motor is an application that I made with one of my friends as a final project from a database-based application development course, here it includes several operations such as create, read, update and delete.
-Afterward, I developed it myself when I took the entrance test to become a teaching assistant, I added search and filter/category features.
+Rental Motor is an application that I created with one of my friends as a final project from a database-based application development course, which includes several operations such as create, read, update, delete and the database used is mysql.
+I was responsible for implementing the create read update delete functionality and creating the database.
+After that I developed it myself when I took the entrance test to become a teaching assistant, I added search and filter/category features.

 Repository Link: https://github.com/HamamPriyatmoko/TesAsdos.git <br>
 <p align="center">